Cooling plant case

 Baseline period

-Jun 1 to Jul 7 autonomous-control operation; 27 valid daily records after missing-power-data exclusions.
+Jun 1 to Jul 7 baseline operation; 27 valid daily records after missing-power-data exclusions.

 Baseline averages